bodsch/docker-go-carbon/README.md

 # docker-go-carbon

-A Docker container for the fast carbon relay+aggregator with admin interfaces for making changes online (https://github.com/graphite-ng/carbon-relay-ng)
+A Docker container for the Golang implementation of Graphite/Carbon server with classic architecture: Agent -> Cache -> Persister (https://github.com/lomik/go-carbon)

 # Status